-156. This cell phone number was used by Mr. Meadows as his personal cell phone during his tenure as White House Chief of Staff.

-157. The subscriber information requested includes subscriber names and contact information, authorized users, time of service provided, account changes, associated IP addresses, and other metadata.

-158. The cell phone data requested includes all calls, text messages, and other records of communications associated with that phone number.

-159. This data can be used for historic cell site analysis.

-160. The requested data covers four full months: October 1, 2020 through January 31, 2021.

-161. Mr. Meadows produced to the Select Committee on December 3, 2021 content, including metadata, from this cell phone that was responsive to his September 23, 2021 subpoena.

-162. Mr. Meadows has a reasonable expectation of privacy in his personal cell phone data.

-163. The Fourth Amendment enumerates the right of private individuals to be free from unreasonable search and seizure by the government into their persons, houses, papers, and effects.
+- 192. This cell phone number was used by Mr. Meadows as his personal cell phone during his tenure as White House Chief of Staff. - 193.
+The subscriber information requested includes subscriber names and contact information, authorized users, time of service provided, account changes, associated IP addresses, and other metadata. - 194.
+The cell phone data requested includes all calls, text messages, and other records of communications associated with that phone number. - 195.
+This data can be used for historic cell site analysis. - 196.
+The requested data covers four full months: October 1, 2020 through January 31, 2021. - 197.
+Mr. Meadows produced to the Select Committee on December 3, 2021 content, including metadata, from this cell phone that was responsive to his September 23, 2021 subpoena. - 198.
+Mr. Meadows has a reasonable expectation of privacy in his personal cell phone data. - 199.
+The Fourth Amendment enumerates the right of private individuals to be free from unreasonable search and seizure by the government into their persons, houses, papers, and effects.
 It also protects a person's reasonable privacy expectations.
 Katz v.
-United States, 389 U.S. 347, 351 (1967).

-164. The fact that a third party at least temporarily stores a person's cell phone data does not alter his expectation or its reasonableness.
+United States, 389 U.S. 347, 351 (1967). - 200.
+The fact that a third party at least temporarily stores a person's cell phone data does not alter his expectation or its reasonableness.
 Carpenter v.
 United States, 138 S. Ct.
 2206, 2217 (2018).

-165. The Fourth Amendment restricts the ability of the Select Committee to issue sweeping subpoenas unterhered from any valid legislative purpose.
+- 201. The Fourth Amendment restricts the ability of the Select Committee to issue sweeping subpoenas untethered from any valid legislative purpose.
 See Oklahoma Press Pub.
 Co. v.
-Walling, 327 U.S. 186, 196 (1946).

-166. If the government, including the Select Committee, seeks to obtain documents or data protected by the Fourth Amendment, it must be obtained by consent or otherwise authorized by law.
+Walling, 327 U.S. 186, 196 (1946). - 202.
+If the government, including the Select Committee, seeks to obtain documents or data protected by the Fourth Amendment, it must be obtained by consent or otherwise authorized by law.
 Mr. Meadows has not provided his consent for Verizon to produce his cell phone data to the Select Committee.
-And for the reasons discussed infra, the Select Committee's subpoenas are invalid.

-167. A congressional subpoena must be reasonable.
+And for the reasons discussed infra, the Select Committee's subpoenas are invalid. - 203.
+A congressional subpoena must be reasonable.
 An all-encompassing subpoena for personal, nonofficial documents falls outside the scope of Congress' legitimate legislative power.
 See Trump v.
 Mazars USA, LLP, 140 S. Ct.
-2019, 2040 (2020).

-168. The Select Committee's subpoena to both Verizon and Mr. Meadows are so broad and indefinite as to exceed the lawfully authorized purpose of the Select Committee.
+2019, 2040 (2020). - 204.
+The Select Committee's subpoena to both Verizon and Mr. Meadows are so broad and indefinite as to exceed the lawfully authorized purpose of the Select Committee.
 See McPhaul v.
 United States, 364 U.S. 372, 381 (1960).
-The subpoena to Verizon, in particular, contains no limitations seeking to preserve applicable privileges or prevent violations of constitutional rights.

-169. For the Select Committee to subpoena Verizon for all Mr. Meadows' personal cell phone data over the course of four months is entirely unreasonable.
-Such a request is so broad both temporally and with respect to the collected data, that the Select Committee exceeds any lawfully authorized purpose.

-170. Likewise, the Select Committee's subpoena seeking Mr. Meadows' documents and testimony throughout the course of his entire tenure as White House Chief of Staff is overly broad.
+The subpoena to Verizon, in particular, contains no limitations seeking to preserve applicable privileges or prevent violations of constitutional rights. - 205.
+For the Select Committee to subpoena Verizon for all Mr. Meadows's personal cell phone data over the course of four months is entirely unreasonable.
+Such a request is so broad both temporally and with respect to the collected data, that the Select Committee exceeds any lawfully authorized purpose. - 206.
+Likewise, the Select Committee's subpoena seeking Mr. Meadows's documents and testimony throughout the course of his entire tenure as White House Chief of Staff is overly broad.
 The request is overly broad with respect both to the timeframe and the subject matters in question.
 It exceeds any authorized purpose of the Select Committee.

-171. As the subpoenas in question exceed the lawfully authorized purpose of the Select Committee, full compliance with such subpoenas would violate Mr. Meadows' Fourth Amendment protection against unlawful search and seizure.
+207. As the subpoenas in question exceed the lawfully authorized purpose of the Select Committee, full compliance with such subpoenas would violate Mr. Meadows's Fourth Amendment protection against unlawful search and seizure.
 The subpoenas are thus invalid and unenforceable.

-F. Compelled production of cell phone data under the Verizon Subpoena would violate the First Amendment.
+H. Compelled Production of Cell Phone Data under the Verizon Subpoena Would Violate the First Amendment.